Livleen03/mcb185_homework/participation.md

     + I answered a question asked to me by Elizabeth
     + Total 5 points
 - Week 3
+	+ Attended class Tuesday
+	+ Attended class Thursday
+	+ Took the Unit 0 assesment on Discord Monday and attempted the assesment in class on Tuesday in class for practice with Itzel
+	+ Asked classmate question about how to find distance between two points and what I was typing wrong in editor
+	+ Answered question classmate had about Unit 0 Homework
+	+ Total 5 points
 - Week 4
 - Week 5
 - Week 6